rweigel/stats/hw.md

 # Midterm

-The midtem will have four problems:
+The closed--book and closed--notes midtem will have four problems:

 1. Bayes -- Compute a posterier probablity as done in class examples and homework problems and provide a visual explanation of the calculation.
 2. Derivation -- one of